 A diet that is super easy to follow and also has heaps of health benefits, way beyond just weight loss.
 That’s pretty much the dream combination, right?
-Welcome to the beginner’s guide to intermittent fasting.
+Welcome to intermittent fasting.
 We’re here to break it all down for you, so you can even start today if you’d like!

 Intermittent fasting is as simple as a schedule that divides your day into two parts: an eating window and a fasting window.
 While most diet plans are fundamentally concerned with WHAT you eat, this plan is all about WHEN you eat, and that’s it.

 There’s no meal planning, no shopping lists or other advance preparation.
 You can customize your eating schedule based on your lifestyle, and then all you have to do is follow the schedule!
-The structure of intermittent fasting is meant to make the most of your body’s natural metabolic processes every day, so that you can be on your way to long-term optimal health.
-Check out our Ultimate Guide to Fasting Schedules here.
+The structure of intermittent fasting is meant to make the most of your body’s natural metabolic processes every day, so that you can be on your way to long term optimal health.

 Intermittent fasting might just be the simplest diet you’ve ever encountered, and it has something for everyone–whether you’re looking to lose weight, increase your athletic performance or boost your brain health.
 In fact, the results are so potent, they almost seem to good to be true.
 We were skeptical too, so we’ve compiled a list of all the health benefits supported by scientific studies: